auth0/auth0-PHP/README.md

 This SDK provides easy-to-implement methods to access the [Authentication API](https://auth0.com/docs/api/authentication).
 Some common authentication operations are explained below with examples.
 For additional information and capabilities, please see the methods in the `\Auth0\SDK\API\Authentication` class.
 Avoid using any methods marked `@deprecated` as they will be removed in the next major version and may not be enabled for your account.

-The examples below assume that you followed the installation steps above and are using a `.env` file and loader to store credentials.
+The examples below assume that you followed the steps in the [Installation section](#installation) above and are using a `.env` file and loader to store credentials.

 ### Login